mvyimby/mvyimby/content/post/2020-09-21-november-2020-endorsements.md

 ### Pat Showalter

 Pat Showalter is a former Mountain View City Council member with experience advocating for housing.
 She supports streamlining the entitlement and permitting process; finding additional funding sources for affordable housing; and rent control protections for mobile home communities.
-Pat is active on the League of Women Voter’s Housing Committee and the Mountain View Coalition for Sustainable Housing.
+Pat is active on the League of Women Voters’ Housing Committee and the Mountain View Coalition for Sustainable Housing.

 To learn more about Pat, get involved, or donate, please [visit her campaign page](https://patshowalter.com/).